Florence Nightingale Remembered in Annual Celebration

-Her Royal Highness Princess Alexandra, the Honourable Lady Ogilvy, attended a Service to Commemorate the Life of Florence Nightingale at Westminster Abbey on Wednesday 7th May 2013 at 6.30pm.
-The service, which is held annually to celebrate nursing and midwifery and all staff, both qualified and unqualified working in these services, was attended by nurses, midwives and health visitors.
+HRH Princess Alexandra, the Honourable Lady Ogilvy, attended a Service to Commemorate the Life of Florence Nightingale at Westminster Abbey on Wednesday 17th May 2017.

-The service was sung by the Westminster Abbey Special Service Choir conducted by Daniel Cook, Sub-Organist.
-The organ was played by Peter Holder, Organ Scholar.
+The service was sung by the Westminster Abbey Special Service Choir, conducted by Matthew Jorysz, Assistant Organist.
+The organ was played by Benjamin Cunningham, Organ Scholar.